NCBI-Codeathons/GWAusage/README.md

 * Interrogate public databases to determine the significance of each SNPs in different conditions

 ## Input Files
--  Phenotype
+-  Phenotype file - Containing three columns: FID, IID, and phenotype.
+One subject per row.
+No header.

--  continuous covariates
+-  Continuous covariate file - Contains at least three columns: FID, IID, then an additional column for each continuous covariate.
+One subject per row.
+No header.

--  discrete covariates
+-  Discrete covariates - Contains at least three columns: FID, IID, then an additional column for each discrete covariate.
+One subject per row.
+No header.

--  VCF or Plink format genotyping files
+-  VCF or Plink format (bim, bed, and fam or map and ped) genotyping files.

 ## Dependencies
 1. plink v1.9 (https://www.cog-genomics.org/plink/1.9/)